 - Ink cartridges

-Purple bags should be placed out for collection at the front of your property by 7am on collection day.
+Bins and boxes should be placed out for collection at the front of your property by 7am on collection day.

 To check your collection days check our bin collection calendar.